DeterminateSystems/demo/README.md

 The `Deploy` step in the GitHub Actions workflow is responsible for deploying the application to AWS.
 Here's a breakdown of what it does:

-- **Configure AWS Credentials**:
+- **Configure AWS credentials**:
   - Uses the `aws-actions/configure-aws-credentials@v4` action to configure AWS credentials.
   - Specifies the AWS region (`us-east-2`) and the IAM role to assume (`arn:aws:iam::194722411868:role/github-actions/FlakeHubDeployDemo`).

 - **Deploy Ethercalc**:
-  - Runs an AWS Systems Manager (SSM) command to deploy the application.
+  - Runs an AWS Simple Service Manager (SSM) to deploy the application.
-  - Uses the `aws ssm send-command` command to send a command to instances tagged with `Name=FlakeHubDemo`.
+  - Uses the `aws ssm send-command` to send a command to instances tagged with `Name=FlakeHubDemo`.
   - Specifies the SSM document name (`FlakeHub-ApplyNixOS`) and passes the `flakeref` parameter, which includes the exact flake reference from the `BuildPublish` job's output.

+In a matter of seconds, the GitHub Actions workflow deploys the NixOS configuration to the AWS EC2 instance, demonstrating the speed and efficiency of the deployment process.

 ### Continuous deployment

-The GitHub Actions workflow is configured to run on multiple events, including `push` to specific branches or tags, and `pull_request`.
-This setup enables continuous deployment of the NixOS configuration to the AWS EC2 instance whenever changes are pushed to the repository or a pull request is merged.
+This GitHub Actions workflow enables continuous deployment of the NixOS configuration to the AWS EC2 instance whenever changes are pushed to the repository or a pull request is merged.

 Continuous deployments can be demonstrated by toggling the `enable` state of `services.ethercalc` and `services.writefreely` in `flake.nix` and then pushing the changes or merging a pull request.
 This will trigger the GitHub Actions workflow, which will deploy the changes automatically and the changes will be reflected on the AWS EC2 instance with chosen service listening on port 80.